Homemade Char Siu (Roasted Chinese BBQ Pork)

 Finished Char Siu pork rests atop a white plastic cutting board atop a creamy white textured surface.
 The Chinese BBQ pork has been cut into 1/2-inch thick pieces with a chef's knife that sits alongside on the cutting board.
 A small wooden pinch bowl filled with green onions rests alongside the cutting board.

-Char siu, the iconic bright red Cantonese-style roasted BBQ pork, is one of my all-time favorite Chinese dishes.
-I’d argue that it’s pretty hard not to love char siu (it’s absolutely delicious!), but I’m particularly fond of it since it reminds me of my Mom.
-Mom makes char siu at home pretty regularly – it’s a staple ingredient in many of our favorite meals.
+I’m particularly fond of it since it reminds me of my Mom, who makes it at home pretty regularly – and uses it as a staple ingredient in many of our favorite meals.

-It all starts with a quick marinade made from just a handful of pantry staples like soy sauce, Chinese five spice, & dark brown sugar (a nod to Mom’s Chinese-Hawaiian roots!).
-Once the pork has soaks up the marinade, it’s simply oven-roasts until it’s juicy & meltingly tender, with beautifully caramelized-crisp edges.
+Once the pork soaks up the marinade, it’s simply oven-roasts until it’s juicy and meltingly tender, with beautifully caramelized-crisp edges.

 What is Char Siu?

-Char siu is an iconic Chinese (specifically, Cantonese) roasted BBQ pork.
-Signature to char siu is a deep, uniquely sweet-savory-spiced flavor, which is a result of char siu sauce – a marinade typically made with Chinese five spice, soy sauce &/or hoisin sauce, & a sweetener like honey or maltose.
+Signature to char siu is a deep, uniquely sweet-savory-spiced flavor, which is a result of char siu sauce – a marinade typically made with Chinese five spice, soy sauce and/or hoisin sauce, and a sweetener like honey or maltose.

-Char siu literally means “fork roasted” because the marinated pork is traditionally skewered on long forks & roasted over an open fire or vertically in an oven.
-Hearty cuts, like pork shoulder or pork butt, are often used to make char siu, as they stand up to roasting very well, however you can use leaner cuts like pork loin or pork tenderloin.
-The meat is basted with even more char siu sauce as it roasts, allowing the heat to caramelize the sugars & give the juicy Chinese BBQ pork a crave-worthy crisp finish.
+Char siu literally means “fork roasted” because the marinated pork is traditionally skewered on long forks and roasted over an open fire or vertically in an oven.
+Hearty cuts, like pork shoulder or pork butt, are often used to make char siu, as they stand up to roasting very well, however you use leaner cuts like pork loin or pork tenderloin.
+The meat is basted with even more char siu sauce as it roasts, allowing the heat to caramelize the sugars and give the juicy Chinese BBQ pork a crave-worthy crisp finish.

 Char Siu pork (Roasted Chinese BBQ Pork) ingredients arranged on a creamy white textured surface: boneless pork shoulder, dark brown sugar, soy sauce, Chinese five spice, garlic powder, kosher salt and ground black pepper.